Thursday, October 31, 2013

 It took us a few tries to come down here (Orchid Country Club, 1 Orchid Club Road, #01-21, tel : +65 6481 1112) for dinner as they were almost perpetually booked for events during the weekend.

-So there was some briyani, a tangy and smokey butter chicken and crisp gobi 65; the last of which varied in spiciness in the two occasions we had them.
+So there were some briyani, a tangy and smokey butter chicken and crisp gobi 65; the last of which varied in spiciness in the two occasions we had them.
 Their briyani was quite tasty with well seeped in flavour be it the crayfish or the vegetarian rendition.
 The flavour from the crayfish was actually not drowned out by the sauces.
 But I was surprised to see a little dish of mock meat dish with the other briyani.

 Monday, October 28, 2013